ArtifactDB/artifactdb-cli/books/adbcli/tutorial/jobs.md

  ...
 ```

 Specifying a job ID not only (tries to) retrieve the job details, but also auto-register it.
-So our failing job is back
+So our failing job is back,
-on our configuration!
-Let's remove it again, with `--prune all`, which is a more drastic approach as it removes all
+stored again in our configuration!
+Let's remove it again, with `--prune all`, which is a more drastic approach as it
-registered jobs, no matter what their statuses are.
+removes all registered jobs, no matter what their statuses are.

 ```
 adb> job check --prune all